-- Ensure that all the timing constraints and all other constraints were met during implementation. - Ensure that all clock sources are active and clean. - If using MMCMs in the design, ensure that all MMCMs have obtained lock by monitoring the locked port. - If your outputs go to 0, check your licensing. - User LEDs (KC705/KCU105/ZC706) - LED0 HDMI TX subsystem lock (when HDMI Example Design is used) - Use debug port to check if there are link data coming from Video PHY Controller core. - Refer to the Debugging Appendix in Video PHY Controller LogiCORE IP Product Guide (PG230) [Ref 22], and ensure there is no problem with clocking issues.
+- Ensure that all the timing constraints and all other constraints were met during implementation. - Ensure that all clock sources are active and clean. - If using MMCMs in the design, ensure that all MMCMs have obtained lock by monitoring the locked port. - If your outputs go to 0, check your licensing. - User LEDs (KC705/KCU105/ZC706/ZCU102) - LED0 HDMI TX subsystem lock (when HDMI Example Design is used) - Use debug port to check if there are link data coming from Video PHY Controller core. - Refer to the Debugging Appendix in Video PHY Controller LogiCORE IP Product Guide (PG230) [Ref 23], and ensure there is no problem with clocking issues. - The system flow/state information from the event logs by UART option z.